seasky002002/Strandscript/README.md

 -c [real]                  cutoff for mismatch percentage of Probe sequence, SNPs would be flipped which mismatch<cutoff (default: 0.2)
 -h                         this help message

-If you have added Strandscript to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in new_OncoChip.csv -map OncoChip.map -ped OncoChip.map -c 0.2" instead.
+If you have added Strandscript to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in new_HumanExome.csv -map HumanExome.map -ped HumanExome.ped -c 0.2" instead.
 ```

 Step2 outputs three files into the output directory.
-In the e.g., there would be three files (flipped_OncoChip.map,  flipped_OncoChip.ped & filtered-out-snp.txt) in test/ folder.
+In the e.g., there would be three files (flipped_HumanExome.map,  flipped_HumanExome.ped & filtered-out-snp.txt) in test/ folder.

-&nbsp;&nbsp;&nbsp;&nbsp;flipped_OncoChip.map & flipped_OncoChip.ped: flipped plink files.
+&nbsp;&nbsp;&nbsp;&nbsp;flipped_HumanExome.map & flipped_HumanExome.ped: flipped plink files.
 &nbsp;&nbsp;&nbsp;&nbsp;filtered-out-snp.txt: lists the flitered out snps which mismatch > cutoff.